-- 1. Employs not more than 300 employees; - 2.
-Has or will use the full amount of their first PPP loan; and - 3.
-Had gross receipts during the first, second, third, or, only with respect to an application submitted on or after January 1, 2021, fourth quarter in 2020 that demonstrate not less than a 25 percent reduction from the gross receipts of the entity during the same quarter in 2019 - 4.
-Must meet the necessity requirement
+- 1. Meets the necessity requirement - 2.
+Employs not more than 300 employees; - 3.
+Has or will use the full amount of their first PPP loan; and - 4.
+Had gross receipts during the first, second, third, or, only with respect to an application submitted on or after January 1, 2021, fourth quarter in 2020 that demonstrate not less than a 25 percent reduction from the gross receipts of the entity during the same quarter in 2019